 This weekend is going to be projects, organizing, and maybe getting out into the garden.
 It seriously needs some help!
 But, in the mean time, how about some caprese salad?
-I see my mom raising her hand. 🙂 Caprese is her favorite, though I don’t know if she has had roasted caprese.
+I see my mom raising her hand. 🙂 It is her favorite, though I don’t know if she has had a roasted version.

 And, if you love to make recipes ahead, this is an awesome dish to make in the morning or the day before.
-Just pop it in the fridge when the tomatoes are done and then let it come it to room temperature or put it back in the oven/on the stove to warm it back up.
+Just pop it in the fridge when you are done roasting and then let it come it to room temperature or put it back in the oven/on the stove to warm it back up.

-To make a cherry tomato caprese salad roast the cherry tomatoes with garlic and shallots in an olive oil balsamic dressing until the tomatoes are soft, browned, and a little caramelized.
+To make a cherry tomato caprese salad roast the cherry tomatoes with garlic and shallots in an olive oil balsamic dressing until they are soft, browned, and a little caramelized.
 Serve warm or room temperature with burrata cheese and a crusty bread.

 So, this seriously simple and seriously tasty!
 You’re just a few steps and little time away from a roasted caprese of your own.

 - Toss the tomatoes, sliced shallots, and garlic with the balsamic dressing.